fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 :::

-The Professional Edition is for businesses that want to use Pangolin in a commercial environment and extra support.
+The Professional Edition is for businesses that want to use Pangolin in a commercial environment and extra support. **There is feature parity between the community and professional versions of Pangolin!**

 For more information about pricing and what is included in the Professional Edition, please see the [pricing page](/pricing).